 The other gadget we can’t wait to try is the handy little video game (Wii, Xbox, Nintendo?) that lets you pretend you are playing golf (or bowling or playing tennis) simply by waving a wand at your TV screen.
 At least that’s how we think it works.

 Imagine, now you can throw gutter balls right in the comfort of your own home – or take four shots getting out of a sand trap within steps of your recliner.
 Such bunker magic can make one need a recliner, fast.

-The only thing that looks a little iffy to us is jumping over the net in the tennis game.
-With a vertical leap of approximately two inches, we feel lucky when we don't trip over our slippers.
+The only thing that looks a little iffy to us, is jumping over the net in the tennis game.
+With a vertical leap of approximately 2 inches, we feel lucky when we don’t trip over our slippers.